planship/planship-docs/docs/howtos/use-planship-with-stripe.md

 Existing _explicit entitlements_ can be modified or deleted in the same way.

-!!!note
+!!! note
     Removing an _explicit entitlement_ turns it into an _implicit_ one that carries the default value of its corresponding lever.

 ## Step 3 - Add Planship integration to your product code

 With levers and entitlements defined, you can integrate Planship into your product code by following our [integration guide](../integration/index.md#step-2-integrate-planship-into-your-product-code).
-Please note, that when using Planship with Stripe you won't need to register customers and create/delete their subscriptions via Planship API.
-Customers and subscriptions are managed by Stripe, and automatically mirrored by Planship.
+Please note that when using Planship with Stripe you don't need to register customers or create/delete their subscriptions via the Planship API.
+Customers and subscriptions are managed by Stripe and automatically mirrored by Planship.

 - [Choosing the right Planship SDK for your project](../integration/index.md#choosing-the-right-sdk-for-your-project)
 - [Retrieving customer entitlements](../integration/entitlements.md)